yvt/openspades/README.md

  2. Or [open an issue](https://github.com/yvt/openspades/issues) if the problem persists

 ### On Linux

+On [snap enabled](https://snapcraft.io/docs/core/install) systems, the latest pre-built stable release of OpenSpades can be installed with:-

+   snap install openspades

+Once installed, the OpenSpades icon will appear in the menu, or it can be launched from the terminal with ```openspades```.

 GCC 4.9 / Clang 3.2 or later is recommended because OpenSpades relies on C++11 features heavily.

 1. Install dependencies: